preciofishbone/OmniaDocsG2/blocks/organization-tree/index.rst

 Organization Tree Block
 ===========================

-This is a new block to come in Omnia 6.7.

 You can use it to show an organization tree based on information in Azure AD about who reports to who.

 You use the following settings: